splunk/public-o11y-docs/synthetics/test-config/private-locations.rst

     - If no runners are checking in, set up new runners for the private location.
   * - Used in tests
     - The private location is currently being used in one or more tests.
-    - Add the private location to one or more tests.
+    - If you need to delete a private location, you need to first delete it from all tests.
   * - Clear queue
     - The queue for a given location is being cleared periodically and is not backed up.
     - If the queue is backed up, add new runner(s) to the private location.